-It's the perfect recipe for a Dopamine riot.
+It's the perfect recipe for a dopamine riot.

-This is why Credit and BNPL (Buy Now Pay Later) schemes have caught on like wildfire.
+This is why credit and BNPL (Buy Now Pay Later) schemes have caught on like wildfire.

 Scroll through Instagram and you’ll see a hundred quotes to the effect of “Stay in the present”, “Live like you there’s no tomorrow” or “#YOLO”

 While this may work as life advice, it’s horrible financial advice.
 But as a generation, we’ve imbibed this way of living.
 This is what makes credit payments so alluring.
-When you enter into a BNPL transaction there’s no immediate sting of money going away, and so it’s simpler to forget about the future sting as well.
-We’ll cross that bridge when we get there.
+When you enter into a BNPL transaction, there’s no immediate sting of money going away, so it’s simpler to forget about the future sting as well.
+“We’ll cross that bridge when we get there” is the universal thought.

 Let’s zoom out a little.
 The companies offering BNPL are not all banks or NBFCs (Non-Banking Financial Institutions).
-It’s the Apples, the Amazons and the Olas of the world that offer it as a way of increasing their sales.
+It’s the Apples, the Amazons, and the Olas of the world that offer it as a way of increasing their sales.

 And it is a tempting offer, isn’t it?
-Given the YOLO-ness of most of the demographic has only heightened after COVID - I mean, you can count on a global pandemic to tempt you to live in the moment.
-Also, the pandemic left a lot of people with less liquid savings, and so most of them would be happy to lean into the BNPL schemes.
+Given the YOLO-ness of most of the demographic has only heightened after COVID - you can count on a global pandemic to tempt you to live in the moment.
+Also, the pandemic left a lot of people with less liquid savings, so most of them would be happy to lean into the BNPL schemes.

 To avoid all that mess, the RBI is currently looking at forming guidelines and regulations in the BNPL market which is expected to hit US$100 billion in gross merchandise value by 2025.

 Visualise every payment you make as depleting your precious Monopoly notes.
-Know how many of these notes you’re holding, when you can afford to buy a city and when you should just pass the dice.
+Know how many of these notes you’re holding, when you can afford to buy a city, and when you should just pass the dice.